-- Telemetry: monitors and reports information about key vehicle telemetry parameters such as speed, acceleration etc. - Passenger WiFi: enables the oMG to provide internet access for WiFi LAN users. - Nav: provides vehicle routing and two way messaging between a control center and an oMG equipped with a Garmin personal navigation device.
+- Telemetry: monitors and reports information about key vehicle telemetry parameters such as speed, acceleration etc. - Passenger WiFi: enables the oMG to provide internet access for WiFi LAN users. - Nav: provides vehicle routing and two-way messaging between a control center and an oMG equipped with a Garmin personal navigation device.

 Each application requires configuration on both the oMG and the oMM.
 Configuration settings are application specific and may include modifiable settings, status information or both.
-Documentation for each application and its configuration is available at source.sierrawireless.com.
+Documentation for each application and its configuration is available in the In Motion knowledgebase.

-Note: While configurations for all applications are listed under the Applications tab in the oMG's LCI, only those applications which have been purchased and configured on the oMM side can be used.
-Contact your Sierra Wireless Account Manager or Channel Partner to inquire about Application Licensing options.
+Note: while configurations for all applications are listed under the Applications tab in the oMG's LCI, only those applications which have been purchased and configured on the oMM side can be used.

-13: Updating the System
+12.1 Updating the System

-The oMG can be updated by downloading software and BIOS updates over the WAN either automatically or by having a Sierra Wireless Technical Support person manually "push" the update to the unit.
+The oMG can be updated by downloading software and BIOS updates over the WAN either automatically or by having an In Motion support person manually "push" the update to the unit.

 After an update has been downloaded, the software will be installed on the next reboot.
 During the installation, the green LED will blink three times and pause, and then repeat.
 The user should not remove power during this LED pattern.
-For more information on the LED patterns see LED Blink Patterns on page 96.
+For more information on the LED patterns see Appendix B.2 - LED Blink Patterns.

-13.1 Configuring Auto Software Updates
+12.1.1 Configuring Auto Software Updates

-The oMG can be configured to check for and download updates for its software, its BIOS, and for its on board MC7354 cellular module, over a WAN link.
-Since there are many factors which can interfere with over the air updates (e.g. loss of cellular connectivity, loss of power when ignition is turned off, etc.), a number of configuration options for auto software updates have been provided to deal with these issues.
-To access these options navigate to General > Auto Software Updates as shown in Figure 13-1:
+The oMG can be configured to check for and download updates for both its software and its BIOS over a WAN link.
+Since there are many factors which can interfere with over-the-air updates (e.g. loss of cellular connectivity, loss of power when ignition is turned off, etc.), a number of configuration options for auto software updates have been provided to deal with these issues.
+To access these options navigate to General->Auto Software Updates as shown here: